Penaz91/Glitch_Heaven/README.md

 - **Solid Help Glitch**: The help text will behave like a temporary platform
 - **Clip-on-command glitch**: Pressing down arrow makes you go through the platform you're standing on
 - **Screen Wrap Glitch:** Going over the screen edge makes you wrap at the other end (Separated in horizontal and vertical Wrap)
-- **LedgeWalk Glitch:** If you walk out of a platform without jumping, you can jump in mid-air once while falling.
+- **LedgeJump Glitch:** If you walk out of a platform without jumping, you can jump in mid-air once while falling.
-- **Ledge Glitch:** if you go over a ledge, you don't fall.
+- **LedgeWalk Glitch:** if you go over a ledge, you don't fall.
 In order to fall you need to jump.

 ### Glitches Planned: